itsAnyTime/Exercises/Exercises/sass_helpers/README.md

 ## 1. Reset list mixin

 Let's create a mixin that resets a list (ordered or unordered) - no padding, no margin and no list style.
-I should be able to use like this:
+It should be able to use like this:

 ```scss
     ul {